Abhishekkataria16/llm-answer-engine-docker/README.md

 # Docker for Perplexity-Inspired LLM Answer Engine

-You can run this docker on any amd64 machine using following pull command:
+You can deploy this Docker image on any amd64 machine by following these steps:

 Step 1.
 Pull the Docker Image: